MarioSchwalbe/ImpftEuchInsKnie/README.md

   > irregularities and sterility.
 The jab is very dangerous in multiple ways and in no way should it
   > be considered a vaccine.

-Und ein weiterer wichtiger Punkt, der sich langsam abzuzeichnen beginnt:
+Und ein weiterer wichtiger Punkt, der sich langsam abzuzeichnen beginnt, ist, daß das Immunsystem durch die Impfstoffe dauerhaft geschädigt wird:

 - **Egidius Schwarz**:
   Geimpfte können wahrscheinlich nie wieder volle Immunität erreichen, 28.12.2021 <br/>